simonw/sqlite-utils/docs/cli-reference.rst

       If you are using --lines your code will be passed a "line" variable, and for --text a "text" variable.

+      When using --text your function can return an iterator of rows to insert.
+This example inserts one record per word in the input:

+          echo 'A bunch of words' | sqlite-utils insert words.db words - \
+            --text --convert '({"word": w} for w in text.split())'

     Options:
       --pk TEXT                 Columns to use as the primary key, e.g. id